John Glenn: Awards and honors

 The Glenn Research Center at Lewis Field in Cleveland is named after him, and the Senator John Glenn Highway runs along a stretch of I-480 in Ohio across from the Glenn Research Center.
 Colonel Glenn Highway (which passes Wright-Patterson Air Force Base and Wright State University near Dayton, Ohio), John Glenn High School in his hometown of New Concord, Elwood-John H. Glenn High School in the hamlet of Elwood, Town of Huntington, Long Island, New York, and the former Col. John Glenn Elementary in Seven Hills, Ohio, were also named for him.
 Colonel Glenn Road in Little Rock, Arkansas, was named for him in 1962.
 High schools in Westland and Bay City, Michigan; Walkerton, Indiana; and Norwalk, California bear Glenn's name.
 The fireboat John H. Glenn Jr., operated by the District of Columbia Fire and Emergency Medical Services Department and protecting sections of the Potomac and Anacostia Rivers which run through Washington, D.C., was named for him, as was USNS John Glenn (T-MLP-2), a mobile landing platform delivered to the U.S. Navy on March 12, 2014.
 In June 2016, the Port Columbus International Airport in Columbus, Ohio, was renamed John Glenn Columbus International Airport.
 Glenn and his family attended the ceremony, during which he spoke about how visiting the airport as a child had kindled his interest in flying.
 On September 12, 2016, Blue Origin announced the New Glenn, a rocket.
 Orbital ATK named the Cygnus space capsule used in the NASA CRS OA-7 mission to the international space station "S.S.
 John Glenn" in his honor.
 The mission successfully lifted off on April 16, 2017.

-Although never a Scout himself, Glenn heavily endorsed Boy Scouts.
+Although never a Scout himself, Glenn heavily endorsed the Boy Scouts.
 His son, John David, attained the coveted rank of Eagle Scout that many of Glenn's aviator peers also achieved.
-To celebrate his support for Scouting and honor his career, Campsite John Glenn in Camp Sandy Beach at Yawgoog Scout Reservation was named after him.